ember-learn/annual-community-survey/2019/survey-preview-blog.md

 annual Ember Community Survey, and as always, we want your input before we go live!

-In 2015 [201 Created](https://www.201-created.com/) began an annual survey of
+In 2015, [201 Created](https://www.201-created.com/) began an annual survey of
 the Ember community.
-Over the past four years data from the survey has helped us measure progress on issues as wide ranging as diversity and browser support.
+Over the past four years, data from the survey has helped us measure progress on issues as wide ranging as diversity and browser support.
-In 2017 free text responses were permitted for the first time giving community participants a way to provide feedback to the project and project leadership a new way to hear their voices.
-As 201 Created shuts down it feels like a good time to promote the annual survey to an official project of the Ember Learning Team.
+In 2017, free text responses were permitted for the first time giving community participants a way to provide feedback to the project and project leadership a new way to hear their voices.
+As 201 Created shuts down, it feels like a good time to promote the annual survey to an official project of the Ember Learning Team.
 Thank you 201 Created team (and interns who worked on this) for our first four years!